iagerogiannis/Image_to_plot/README.md

   <img src="readme_images/ImageToPlot_1.png">
 </p>

-The user can add splines with infinite number of Control Points, from which he can control it.
+The user can add splines with the desired number of Control Points, from which he can control it.

 <p align="center">
   <img src="readme_images/ImageToPlot_2.png">